Predication (computer architecture): Overview

 Besides eliminating branches, less code is needed in total, provided the architecture provides predicated instructions.
-While this does not guarantee faster execution in general, it will if the dosomething and dosomethingelse blocks of code are short enough.
+While this does not guarantee faster execution in general, it will if the do_something and do_something_else blocks of code are short enough.

 Predication's simplest form is partial predication, where the architecture has conditional move or conditional select instructions.
 Conditional move instructions write the contents of one register over another only if the predicate's value is true, whereas conditional select instructions choose which of two registers has its contents written to a third based on the predicate's value.
 A more generalized and capable form is full predication.
-Full predication has a set of predicate registers for storing predicates (which allows multiple nested or sequential branches to be simultaneously eliminated) and most instructions in the architecture have a register specifier field to specify which predicate register supplies the predicate.
+Full predication has a set of predicate registers for storing predicates (which allows multiple nested or sequential branches to be simultaneously eliminated) and most instructions in the architecture have an (optional) register specifier field to specify which predicate register supplies the predicate.

 Advantages

 The main purpose of predication is to avoid jumps over very small sections of program code, increasing the effectiveness of pipelined execution and avoiding problems with the cache.
 It also has a number of more subtle benefits: